We hope everyone enjoys a safe and festive Mardi Gras holiday.

 - Watch your step for curbs and uneven roads or sidewalks.

-- Secure a note in a pocket of each child with their name and the contact telephone number of a responsible adult in case the child becomes separated from your group.
+- Secure a note in the pocket of each child with their name and the contact telephone number of a responsible adult in case of separation.

-- If you lose track of a friend or child, ask a nearby police officer or medic for assistance.
+- If you lose track of a friend or child, ask a nearby police officer, firefighter, or medic for assistance.

 - Be aware of parade throws.
 Heavy flying beads can cause cuts or painful bruises, and beads on the ground can be a tripping hazard.